external-mirrors/phoenix/README.md

 ## Building (for development)
 Run `zig build`, which builds Phoenix in debug mode.
 The compiled binary will be available at `./zig-out/bin/phoenix`.
 You can alternatively build and run with one command: `zig build run`.

+### Generate x11 protocol documentation
+Run `zig build -Dgenerate-docs=true`.
+This will generate `.txt` files in `./zig-out/protocol/`.
+This generates x11 protocol documentation in the style of the official protocol documentation.
+The documentation is automatically generated from the protocol struct code.
+Note that the generated documentation feature is a work-in-progress.

 ## Dependencies
 * [Zig 0.14.1](https://ziglang.org/download/)
 * x11 (`xcb`) - for nested mode under X11, when building Phoenix with `-Dbackends=x11`